Johnson-Su/Steg-Hide/README.md

 -  LSB steganography on PGM (portable grey map) images

 Next Updates:
+- Read from an image folder and export data to seperate text documents
 - LSB steganography on BMP (bitmap) images
 - LSB steganography on PPM (portable pixmap) images
 - Implementing image edge detection to write data in the visual edges of an image to make it harder to detect hidden information